HatchApps/xavier-help/sandbox-reporting.md

 ## Practice Analysis

-At the team level, Xavier has 4 different practice-level sandboxes that contain data across all your clients.
+At the team level, Dext Precision has 4 different practice-level sandboxes that contain data across all your clients.
 They are:

 ### Practice Dashboard
-A comprehensive home of your Xavier clients, this is the first place to come to get a handle on your practice.
-Each row is a client in Xavier, and here we store many of the Xavier metrics
+A comprehensive home for all your clients, this is the first place to come to get a handle on your practice.
+Each row is a client in Precision, and here we store many of our metrics.

 #### Reporting Mode